w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 order: 4
 ---

 Multi-level tables are those that have a structure that is too complex to support strict horizontal or vertical association between header and data cells.
-In each case, the relationship between header and data cells needs to be defined by giving each `<th>` cell a unique id attribute, and each `<td>` a headers attribute that lists related id values, without any comma separation.
-Table structures that need to be marked up this way include:
+In each case, the relationship between header and data cells should be defined by giving each `<th>` cell a unique id attribute, and each `<td>` a headers attribute that lists related id values, without any comma separation.
+Table structures that should be marked up this way include:

 -   Where column headers are repeated or changed part-way through the table.
 -   Those with three or more header cells related to each data cell.